 Note: When searching the site, please enter our full name:

 Fees - Terms and Conditions

-Invoices will be emailed out to parents two weeks before the start of each term, unless otherwise advised.
+Invoices will be emailed out to parents during the first week of each term, unless otherwise advised.

 Payment of fees is due within 14 days of the invoice date unless you have advised us on the Payment Options Form that you are paying in monthly installments by bank transfer, childcare vouchers, cash or the Government tax-free childcare scheme.